HIGHLIGHTS

 If there’s one area where the V-series has consistently gotten better, it’s endurance.
 The Vivo V60 now packs a massive 6,500mAh battery with support for 90W fast charging.
 Vivo is also using Si/C tech to keep the form factor relatively slim despite the big battery.

 The phone does bring LPDDR4X RAM.
 Unfortunately, storage is where Vivo continues to cut corners.
-The V60 is still stuck with UFS 2.2, the same aging standard we’ve seen since the V30.
+The V60 is still stuck with UFS 2.2, the same ageing standard we’ve seen since the V30.
 At this point, Vivo’s insistence on using UFS 2.2 has become something of a meme.

 With the upgraded Snapdragon 7 Gen 4, it deserved at least UFS 3.1, if not UFS 4.0.
 Instead, this bottleneck could mean slower app load times and even noticeable lags when processing photos from its camera system.